FuzzyMainframes/MainframeNotebook/MVS/Adding-a-DASD-to-MVS.md

 The volume should now be accessible at this point, but will we still need to make sure it is automatically mounted each time we IPL the mainfranme.

 #### Edit SYS1.PARMLIB(VATLST00)
-In RFE, edit PDS member SYS1.PARMLIB(VATLST00), adding a new record at the bottom of the list:
+In RFE, edit PDS member SYS1.PARMLIB(VATLST00), adding a new record at the bottom of the list, making certain you format the record the same as the existing records:

 The parameters specified for each volume are:
 Column(s) | Description